 Making the base product free and then adding on extras is fraught with difficulty.
 On the one hand, you want to gain maximum exposure for your product and giving it away free is by far the easiest way to do that.
 On the other hand generating income is equally important.
 Walking the tightrope between the two is a hard act to pull off.

 The alternative is to make all features available on a free plan but how do you make money out of that?

-One possible marketing approach would be to make the product free for 3 months and then when customers are locked in to it put them on a basic plan charge.
-When you give users a barebones plan and make it free they don't get to see some of the more advanced features that perhaps they would pay for if they knew they existed.
+One possible marketing approach would be to make the product free for three months and then when customers are locked into it put them on a basic plan charge.
+When you give users a barebones plan and make it free, they don't get to see some of the more advanced features that perhaps they would pay for if they knew they existed.

-I don't have the answer to this but I do know that giving people free stuff and handicapping it is not the way forward. freewebstore acknowledge as much when they say that Premium users sell 10x more.
+I don't have the answer to this, but I do know that giving people free stuff and handicapping it is not the way forward.
+Freewebstore acknowledges as much when they say that Premium users sell 10x more.
 Why put yourself at such a disadvantage by using the free version?
 What we want to achieve is the optimal customer journey.
 Not making a token effort just because it is free.

 This is why EKM eCommerce has taken the approach of making all its features available across the board.

-At the lower end price points this is a great product to rapidly build a quick store and get selling.
-You can literally be up and running in a couple of hours and the biggest delay is going to be waiting for your domain name to propagate if you choose to use one.
+At the lower end price points, this is a great product to rapidly build a quick store and get selling.
+You can be up and running in a couple of hours, and the biggest delay is going to be waiting for your domain name to propagate if you choose to use one.